liamcli/randomNAS_release/README.md

 Please use our fork of DARTS in order to get deterministic results for CNN evaluation.
 The output architecture for PTB can be copied directly into `darts/rnn/genotypes.py` for eval.
 For CNN, run the following command to get the architecture to copy into `darts/cnn/genotypes.py` for eval:
 `python parse_cnn_arch.py "[arch_str]"`

+Note that the exact reproducibility of random search with weight sharing is **hardware dependent**; our CNN results are reproducible on Tesla V100 GPUs and our RNN results are reproducible on Testla P100 GPUs.

 ## ASHA
 Please follow the directions in the `darts_asha` repo to run these experiments.